hanzoai/ROCm/docs/compatibility/ml-compatibility/pytorch-compatibility.rst

         **Note:** Only official release exists.

-Key features and enhancements for PyTorch 2.8 with ROCm 7.1
+Key features and enhancements for PyTorch 2.9 with ROCm 7.1.1
 ================================================================================

-- MIOpen deep learning optimizations: Further optimized NHWC BatchNorm feature.
+- Added OCP Micro-scaling Format (mx-fp8/mx-fp4) support for advanced precision training.

-- Added float8 support for the DeepSpeed extension, allowing for decreased memory footprint and increased throughput in training and inference workloads.
+- `torch.backends.miopen.immediate` flag to toggle MIOpen Immediate Mode independently of deterministic and benchmark settings, providing finer control over convolution execution.

-- ``torch.nn.functional.scaled_dot_product_attention`` now calling optimized
+- rocSOLVER now used for Cholesky inversion operations, providing improved numerical stability and performance for linear algebra workloads.

-  flash attention kernel automatically.
+- MI355X GPU testing enabled in CI.

-Key features and enhancements for PyTorch 2.7/2.8 with ROCm 7.0
+Key features and enhancements for PyTorch 2.7/2.8 with ROCm 7.1.1
 ================================================================================

 - Enhanced TunableOp framework: Introduces ``tensorfloat32`` support for